Tech slump drives European shares to seven-week low

 "It's really hard to say whether this counter-rotation can be considered the start of something structural or just a natural correction," Alessandro Balsotti, Head of Asset Management at JCI Capital, said.

-Europe's tech index fell 3.6 percent, leading sectoral losers in Europe and posting its biggest one-day loss since the post Brexit sell-off in June last year.
+Europe's tech index fell 3.1 percent, leading sectoral losers in Europe and on track for its biggest one day loss since the post Brexit sell-off in June last year.

 The index has soared around 40 percent over the last year to hit a 15 year high earlier this month.

-Meanwhile, the pan-European index STOXX 600 closed 1 percent lower, having hit its lowest level in seven weeks earlier in the session.
+Meanwhile, the pan-European index STOXX 600 was down more than 1 percent to its lowest level in seven weeks.

-The index was mildly supported by gains in oil prices which lifted energy stocks and by parliamentary election results in France that looked set to give President Emmanuel Macron a huge majority to push through his pro-business reforms.
+The index was mildly supported by gains in oil prices which lifted energy stocks and by parliamentary election results in France which looked set to give President Emmanuel a huge majority to push through his pro-business reforms.

 Italy also offered some comfort to markets after the eurosceptic 5-Star Movement (M5S) suffered a severe setback in local elections.